hashb/chenna.me/_posts/2020/2020-02-22-thats-one-way-of-thinking-about-garbage-collection.md

 > ultimate in garbage collection is performed without programmer intervention.
 > <footer>Kent Mitchell</footer>

-As long as the system is reasonlably deterministic, I guess it doesn't matter, since the application calls for eventual destruction of the memory.
+As long as the system is reasonably deterministic, I guess it doesn't matter, since the application calls for eventual destruction of the memory.